Yasmin Khan (Doctor Who): Television

 Yasmin Khan is introduced in the eleventh series premiere, "The Woman Who Fell to Earth".
 Yaz is a 19-year-old probationary police officer from Sheffield, England who is eager to prove herself.
 She attended primary school with Ryan Sinclair.
-She continues to live with her family (her parents, Hakim and Najia, and her younger sister, Sonya) in a flat, Park Hill.
-When she returns to her home in "Arachnids in the UK", she decides she wants to fully join the Doctor on her travels.
+She continues to live with her family (her parents, Hakim and Najia, and her older sister, Sonya) in a flat in the Park Hill estate.
+After returning home in "Arachnids in the UK", she decides she wants to fully join the Doctor on her travels.

 In "Demons of the Punjab" she asks the Doctor if she could go back in time to visit and learn about the life of her grandmother, Umbreen (Amita Suman).
 Thinking she'll meet her grandfather, being given his broken watch, she finds him nowhere.
 She decides to stay, despite the Doctor's warnings, becoming part of her grandmother's history during the Partition of India, where Umbreen's first husband died.

 Yaz struggled with her mental health when she was younger and was forced to have nightmares by the immortal Zellin about the day she ran away from home in "Can You Hear Me?".
 Three years on Yaz and Sonya mark the event with an anniversary dinner.
 Yaz was found on the side of the road in the middle of nowhere by a Police Officer after Sonya phoned them out of fear that Yaz would harm herself.
 The officer, Anita, talks to Yaz and proposes a bet with her about the choice she's making.
 She located Anita after the Doctor stopped the immortals from plaguing humans with nightmares as a gratuitous way of saying thank you.

 In "Revolution of the Daleks" when the Doctor spent ten months (from her companions' perspective) stuck in an alien prison, Yaz is the only one of the trio most focused on the idea that the Doctor will return whereas Graham and Ryan eventually come to accept the idea that they need to move on.
 But they come to share footage of Robertson having been filmed with a Dalek.
 When the Doctor eventually returns, thanks to Jack Harkness, the group fills her in about the return of the Daleks.
 On a side mission to Japan, Jack assures Yaz that, while it hurts to move on from life with the Doctor, it is worth the pain.
 When the crisis concludes, Ryan and Graham decide to remain on Earth to focus on rebuilding their own relationship and to safeguard Earth in the Doctor's absence, but Yaz decides to continue travelling with the Doctor.